dotnet/aspnetcore/docs/AddingNewProjects.md

 ## Creating a new project
 1. Create a new folder that will house your `.csproj` and other project-related files.
+2. (EXTREMELY IMPORTANT) Inside our new folder make a new folder called `src`.
-2. In VS, Add a new `Solution Folder` in the same place as the new folder from the previous step.
+2. In VS, Add a new `Solution Folder` in the new `src` folder from the previous step.
 3. Create the project via the VS `Add` menu (select the folder -> right click -> Add -> follow the wizard).
 4. To make sure that Public API is marked and handled properly, we use a PublicAPI analyzer.
 Add the following `ItemGroup` to your newly generated `.csproj`:
     ```XML